cmdjulian/mopy/README.md

 project: my-python-app/
 ```

-`python` is the only two required field and specifies the version of the used python interpreter.
+`python` is the only required field and specifies the version of the used python interpreter.

 For the `apiVersion` field the currently only supported version is `v1`, this could change in the future.
 If you omit
 the version field, `v1` is assumed.

 `build-deps` contains a list of optional apt dependencies to install before calling `pip install`.

+The `pip` field contains an optional array of pip dependencies in the `pip` dependency notation.
 Additionally, a
 relative path to a `requirements.txt` is supported.
 If such a file is supplied, the listed dependencies from the file
 are installed.
-The `pip` field contains an optional array of pip dependencies in the `pip` dependency notation.

 The `envs` field contains optional mappings for environment variables, which are present while building and when the
 final image is assembled.

 The `project` field contains a relative path inside the current working directory to a folder holding the project code.
 This project folder has to contain a `main.py` file.
 Also, a path to a single python file is supported.
 Omitting
 the `project` field doesn't set an entrypoint and only creates an image consisting of the specified `python` version and